-- (1) A Medical Staff Executive Council shall be composed of representatives of the Medical Staff Councils for the hospitals Is under the control of the local health district. - (2) Subject to sub clause (4), each Medical Staff Council shall nominate as its representative or representatives on the Medical Staff Executive Council: - (a) if the Medical Staff Council has 50 members or less, one member of that council, provided that such a member may by agreement also act as the proxy representative for one or more other councils with less than 50 members; or - (b) if the Medical Staff Council has more than 50 members, one member of that council for every 50 members or part thereof; or

-- (c) if the medical staff council has more than 50 members, and such an arrangement has been mutually agreed between the Medical Staff Council and the Chief Executive, by the chairperson and one other representative of the council or their nominated alternate. - (3) For the purposes of sub clause (2), the number of members of a Medical Staff Council shall be determined as at 1 January in the relevant t year. - (4) The number of representatives from any single Medical Staff Council on a Medical Staff Executive Council shall not exceed 50% of the total number of members of the Medical Staff Executive Council.
+- (1) A Medical Staff Executive Council shall be composed of representatives of the Medical Staff Councils for the hospitals under the control of the Local Health District and representatives of the Mental Health Medical Staff Council. - (2) Subject to subclause (4), each Medical Staff Council and the Mental Health Medical Staff Council shall nominate as its representative or representatives on the Medical Staff Executive Council: - (a) if the Medical Staff Council or the Mental Health Medical Staff Council has 50 members or less, one member of that Council, provided that such a member may by agreement also act as the proxy representative for one or more other Councils with less than 50 members; or - (b) if the Medical Staff Council or the Mental Health Medical Staff Council has more than 50 members, one member of that Council for every 50 members or part thereof; or - (c) if the Medical Staff Council or the Mental Health Medical Staff Council has more than 50 members, and such an arrangement has been mutually agreed between the Medical Staff Council and the Chief Executive, by the chairperson and one other representative of the Council or their nominated alternate. - (3) For the purposes of subclause (2), the number of members of a Medical Staff Council or the Mental Health Medical Staff Council shall be determined as at 1 January in the relevant year. - (4) The number of representatives from any single Medical Staff Council or the Mental Health Medical Staff Council on a Medical Staff Executive Council shall not exceed 50% of the total number of members of the Medical Staff Executive Council.